 When considering an environmental portrait, it’s important for law firms to carefully evaluate the proposed “look” vs. what’s practical in their office space.
 There is often a disconnect between the stock photography used in a website design mockup and what can actually be created within your offices.

 For more realistic samples of photography, we suggest doing a Pilot Session with GittingsLegal at one of your large offices and one of your small offices.
-Our team will photograph some of your attorneys in different scenarios closely matching your style guide or mood boards.
+Our team will photograph some of your lawyers in different scenarios closely matching your style guide or mood boards.

 Due to the trendiness of window and interior shots, some law firms are switching to studio backgrounds to stand out and because the flat panel look pairs well with interactive designed websites.